whatyouhide/whatyouhide.github.io/content/posts/2015-10-10-compile-time-work-with-elixir-macros/index.md

 "Getting Started" guide on Elixir's website, an awesome [series of articles][understanding-macros-sasa-juric] by Saša Jurić, and even a book ([Metaprogramming Elixir][metaprogramming-elixir]) by Chris McCord.
-In this article, I'll assume you are familiar with macros and how they work and I'll talk about another use case of macros that is rarely examined: doing compile-time things in macros.
+In this article, I'll assume you are familiar with macros and how they work, and I'll talk about another use case of macros that is rarely examined: doing compile-time things in macros.